elcoco/kblightd/README.md

 ## kblightd

 Kblightd turns on the keyboard backlight after a keypress and turns it back off after a specified amount of seconds.
-It should work properly without using any arguments.
+It should work properly on thinkpads without using any arguments.
+Permissions are obtained by using the systemd-logind API.
+Keypress monitoring depends on X11 and doesn't work with wayland.

     KBLIGHTD :: Handle keyboard backlight
     Optional arguments: